iltommi/qdb-documentation/source/api/java.rst

 Using the quasardb instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Entries in the cluster are stored and retrieved by their aliases, in the form of Strings.
-Their content is stored and retrieved as a `ByteBuffer <http://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html>`_.
+Their content is stored and retrieved as a :java:ref:`ByteBuffer <java.nio.ByteBuffer>`.
 See :ref:`java-memory-management`.

 For example, to get an existing Blob named "obj1" or create it if the entry does not exist::